The Restless Hidden Markov Bandit with Linear Rewards and Side Information: Upper Confidence Bound Reinforcement Learning for the Restless Hidden Markov Bandit Model with Linear Rewards

 \section{Upper Confidence Bound Reinforcement Learning for the Restless Hidden Markov Bandit Model with Linear Rewards}

 This section presents Algorithm \ref{algo:UCRL_instantaneous} and establishes its expected regret for the restless hidden Markov bandit model with linear rewards.
-Algorithm \ref{algo:UCRL_instantaneous} uses two types of upper confidence bounds, the first assists in estimating the transition probabilities of the Markov chain and is not arm dependent, the other assists in estimating the probability distributions $P_{\boldsymbol\Theta_{b,s}}$ which are arm dependent.
+Algorithm \ref{algo:UCRL_instantaneous} uses two types of upper confidence bounds, the first assists in estimating the transition probabilities of the Markov chain and is not arm dependent, the second assists in estimating the probability distributions $P_{\boldsymbol\Theta_{b,s}}$ which are arm dependent.
 Additionally, Algorithm \ref{algo:UCRL_instantaneous} recovers at each time $t$ the identity of the previous state $s_{t-1}$ with probability 1, this recovery is $\epsilon$-optimal in the sense that for each $\epsilon>0$ we can find a recovery scheme with an expected regret smaller than $\epsilon$.
-We next discuss the estimation of the probability distributions $P_{S}(\tilde{s},\check{s})$ and $P_{\boldsymbol\Theta_{b,s}}(\boldsymbol\theta)$.
-To this end, we define the following notations: Let $N_{t}(s)$ be the number of occurrences of the state $s$ until time $t-1$.
-Additionally, let $N_{t}(\tilde{s},\check{s})$ be the number of transitions from $\tilde{s}$ to $\check{s}$ until time $t-1$.
-Similarly, let $N_{t}(b,s)$ be the number of times the arm $b$ is played and immediately the state $s$ is observed, until time $t-1$.
-Finally, let $N_{t}(b,s,\boldsymbol{\theta})$ be the number of occurrences of $\boldsymbol\theta\in\boldsymbol\Theta_{b,s}$ until time $t-1$.